ibexa/behat/doc/running_tests.md

 ## Existing test profiles and suites

 By convention profiles and suites are defined in the `behat_suites.yml` file in each bundle, if they exist.
-See [BehatBundle suites](../behat_suites.yml) and [AdminUI suites](https://github.com/ibexa/admin-ui/blob/4.6/behat_suites.yml) for examples.
+See [Behat suites](../behat_suites.yml) and [AdminUI suites](https://github.com/ibexa/admin-ui/blob/4.6/behat_suites.yml) for examples.

 In order to run them, execute:
-- `bin/ibexabehat --profile=behat --suite=examples` (BehatBundle usage examples)
+- `bin/ibexabehat --profile=behat --suite=examples` (behat usage examples)
 - `bin/ibexabehat --profile=adminui --suite=adminui` (all AdminUI tests)

 ## Previewing browser tests